-Unless spending an entire afternoon mowing the lawn isn’t a problem, those with yards that could house a couple of football fields require a mowing deck that can level large swaths of green in a single pass.
-With its massive 54-inch deck, the aptly named TimeCutter from Toro is the answer.
+If spending an entire afternoon mowing the lawn isn’t a problem, those with yards that could house a couple of football fields require a mowing deck that can level large swaths of green in a single pass.
+With its massive 50-inch deck, the aptly named TimeCutter from Toro is ready for a big job.
 This large mower, which boasts a 24.5-horsepower engine, can reach speeds of up to 7 miles per hour, making it capable of handling yards of 3 acres or more.

-Toro also makes sure the operator will be comfortable while covering all that ground with its MyRide suspension system that absorbs bumps in the lawn as well as vibrations from the engine.
+Toro also makes sure the operator will be comfortable while covering all that ground with its adjustable MyRIDE suspension system that absorbs bumps in the lawn as well as vibrations from the engine.
 Plush seating provides support and comfort for longer mowing sessions.
-Toro also includes other useful features, including a toolless oil-change system and a cupholder.
+Toro also includes other useful features, including a foot-lever-assisted deck-height adjustment, toolless oil-change system, and a cupholder.

 - Power source: 24.5 horsepower